 Here’s a quick guide on where each station is located:

-Epcot Skyliner station is located at the International Gateway entrance of Epcot.
+The Epcot Skyliner station is located at the International Gateway entrance of Epcot.
 This is opposite the main entrance, between the World Traveler gift shop and France pavilion.

-Hollywood Studios Skyliner station is located in front of the main entrance.
+The Hollywood Studios Skyliner station is located in front of the main entrance.
 You can’t miss it!

-Riviera Resort Skyliner station is located between Riviera Resort and the Aruba section of the Caribbean Beach Resort.
+Lastly, the Riviera Resort Skyliner station is located between Riviera Resort and the Aruba section of the Caribbean Beach Resort.

 The Skyliner passess over the Aruba and Jamaica sections of the Caribbean Beach Resort, where the Caribbean Beach Resort station is located.